nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka needs to implement policies to increase rubber production, make use of FTAs: Michelin
+### Sri Lanka needs policies to increase rubber production, make use of FTAs: Michelin

 *2024-11-05 12:00:00* · [`economynextcom`](https://economynext.com/sri-lanka-needs-to-implement-policies-to-increase-rubber-production-make-use-of-ftas-michelin-186117/) · `en`

-ECONOMYNEXT – Global tyre manufacturer Michelin has said the Sri Lanka government needs to implement proactive policies to increase rubber production in the island to provide impetus to value-added rubber products and take steps to expand market access through free trade agreements.
+ECONOMYNEXT – Global tyre manufacturer Michelin has said the Sri Lanka government needs to implement proactive policies to increase rubber production in the island to provide impetus to value-added rubber products, and take steps to expand market access through free trade agreements.

 A team from Michelin met Sri Lanka’s Export Development Board officials last week (Nov 1) to discuss further opportunities in the island nation’s rubber manufacturing sector.